ashiq24/CoDA-NO/README.md

 > Concern Regarding Limiting experiments and a single viscosity level

-We tested our model on three different viscosity levels $\mu \in 1,5,10$ with different inlet conditions from the pre-training dataset along with varying numbers of interacting variables (single and multiphysics).
-Please refer to Table 1-2, Figure 5, Supplementary Sec A4 Table 3-4 for the detailed results.
+We tested our model on three different viscosity levels $\mu \in 1,5,10$ with different inlet conditions from the pre-training dataset, along with varying numbers of interacting variables (single and multiphysics).
+Please take a look at Table 1-2, Figure 5, Supplementary Sec A4 Table 3-4 for the detailed results.

-For for elaborate discussion addressing the experient design - please see the general response.
+For an elaborate discussion about the experiment design - please take a look at the general response.

 > Transfer to Real World Application